ActianCorp/dc.clientsdk_samples/README.md

 ### Threading Applications

 The execution features are multithreaded.
-In particular, each task that is submitted asynchronously, and all of the progress updates happen on a single thread.
+In particular, each task is submitted asynchronously, and all of the progress updates happen on a single thread.

 ### Synchronous Execution